npatsiatzis/recirculation_mux/README.md

 | [mcy_sim](https://github.com/npatsiatzis/recirculation_mux/tree/main/mcy_sim) | Mutation Coverage Testing of Verilator tb, using  [YoysHQ/mcy](https://github.com/YosysHQ/oss-cad-suite-build)|

-This is the t<!-- ree view of the strcture of the repo.
+This is the tree view of the strcture of the repo.
 <pre>
 <font size = "2">
 .